 CRFSFS Author Guidelines

 Systematic reviews and meta-analyses on analytical and sensory methods, quality control strategies, and approaches related to food science, technology, and food safety are also considered for publication.
-Authors are encouraged to contact the Editor in Chief prior to submitting systematic reviews and to follow the IFIS Good review practice: a researcher guide to systematic review methodology in the sciences of food and health.
+Authors are encouraged to contact the Editor in Chief ([email protected]) prior to submitting systematic reviews and to follow the IFIS Good review practice: a researcher guide to systematic review methodology in the sciences of food and health.

-CRFSFS will not consider bibliometric analyses.
-CRFSFS will also not consider reviews focusing on agronomical sciences and food crop breeding unrelated to food science and technology, drug, traditional medicine, and cosmeceutical applications, disease prevention or treatment of health conditions, and pharma-related topics.
+Hypotheses papers are better suited for the Journal of Food Science.
+Comprehensive Reviews will not consider reviews focusing on agronomical sciences and food crop breeding unrelated to food science and technology; drug, traditional medicine (not commonly consumed as food), and cosmeceutical applications; disease prevention or treatment of health conditions; or pharma-related topics.
 Papers addressing food issues in a single nation are not likely to be considered.
+Manuscripts on the health effects of isolated compounds or that focus on in vitro and in silico research will not be considered, nor will reviews that focus solely on the metabolism of nutrients in the body.
+Symposium proceedings will not be considered

-CRFSFS does not accept special issue proposals from outside of the editorial board.
+Comprehensive Reviews does not accept special issue proposals from outside of the editorial board.

 IFT’s has dedicated itself to three important pillars: diversity, inclusion, and equity, with the goal to leverage all three to advance our mission and the science of food.
 We are committed to fostering diverse and inclusive editorial boards, reviewer pools, and authorship of IFT’s scientific journals.
 Learn more about DEI at IFT.